- Carpet detection not recognizing the carpet type

 Step-by-Step Solution

-Update firmware and remap carpet detection zones
+Update firmware for improved carpet detection

 Quick Solutions